Autodesk/bifrost-usd/bifrost_hydra/src/BifrostHdEngine/README.md

 # Bifrost Hydra Engine - Executing Bifrost at Hydra Render time

 The BifrostHdEngine library is responsible for:
-1. Loading specific definitions (the jsons files describing nodes, compounds, types, etc.) into the Bifrost runtime
+1. Loading specific definitions (the JSON files describing nodes, compounds, types, etc.) into the Bifrost runtime
 2. Loading a graph (a graph can be a Bifrost compound or a Bifrost graph)
 3. Setting the graph inputs using USD primvars matching their names
 4. Executing the graph